EstatePass

 Why the Other Options Are Wrong

-Option A: Permanent Certificate of Occupancy
+Option A: Conditional Certificate of Occupancy

 A Permanent Certificate of Occupancy is issued only after ALL work is completely finished and the building fully complies with all codes and regulations.
 This would not be appropriate for a building where work is still incomplete.